I am an arts-focused strategist, writer, and editor putting the internet to work for creative culture.

 How’d I end up doing what I do now?
 A little history…

 I grew up in the woods of Vermont.
 I lived there, doing Vermont things, until college, when I ventured to New York to attend Vassar.
 At Vassar, I did college things with a primary focus on Studio Art, English, and Media Studies.
 My favorite part of college was working for the writer David Means, who had me research the history of hobo vernacular.

 After college, I moved to San Francisco on a whim, mostly because—as a person who thrives when I can be isolated in nature at least 75% of the time—the prospect of living in all other major cities terrified me.
 Once in San Francisco, I spent a few months begging anyone who’d listen to hire me, until I finally got a few gigs.
 One of them was working for the alternative-reality game/artist cult The Jejune Institute.
 It’s not a thing anymore, but the New York Times wrote about it.
 There’s also a movie about it, which I whole-heartedly recommend watching.

-In my notable work managing SFMOMA’s digital engagement efforts (2010–2014), I collaborated on marketing, communications, and content strategy initiatives, and singlehandedly developed the museum’s award-winning social media program.
-Highlights included hosting what I believe to have been the first-ever Twitter takeover by an institution, establishing SFMOMA’s #SubmissionFriday program (which still runs to this day), being listed as one of TIME’s top 140 Twitter accounts to follow two years in a row, and winning a Gold MUSE award in the Digital Communities category for the campaign, #PlayArtfully.
+Eventually, I got an editorial and content strategy internship at the San Francisco Museum of Modern Art and was able to work my way up the ladder, eventually landing a legit-career job.
+In my work managing SFMOMA’s digital engagement (2010–2014), I collaborated on marketing, communications, and content strategy initiatives, and singlehandedly developed the museum’s award-winning social media program.
+Highlights included hosting what I believe to have been the first-ever Twitter takeover by an institution, establishing SFMOMA’s #SubmissionFriday program (which still runs to this day, with hundreds of thousands of featured artworks), being listed as one of TIME’s top 140 Twitter accounts two years in a row, and winning a Gold MUSE award in the Digital Communities category for our work on Play Artfully.